The three-point Pick-Nevanlinna interpolation problem on the polydisc: The proof of Theorem

-\begin{remark} Using Result \ref{R:quadposi} it is possible to replace the positive semi-definiteness of the matrix in \eqref{E:mainm} by the positive semi-definiteness of a $3\times 3$ matrix where, in the denominator of each entry $X_{j,\,l}, \ j=1, 2, 3,$ appear.
-We also observe that the proof of our main theorem, together with the above discussion that ``inflates'' condition \eqref{E:mainm} into a condition on a $3\times 3$ matrix, suggests a generalization of the main theorem for $N$ points, $N\geq3,$ involving the positivity of an $N\times N$ matrix.
-We would proceed by deflating the $N$-point data set to an equivalent $(N-1)$-point data set, which sets up an inductive scheme as in the Schur algorithm.
-But this results in a condition that is too unwieldy to be useful.
-We will not present this generalization here as the associated technicalities only obscure the main idea underlying this work.
+\begin{remark} Using Result \ref{R:quadposi} it is possible to replace the positive semi-definiteness of the matrix in \eqref{E:mainm} by the positive semi-definiteness of a certain $3\times 3$ matrix where, in the denominator of each entry $X_{j,\,l}, \ j=1, 2, 3,$ appear.
+The proof of (\rom{2})\,$\Leftrightarrow$\,(\rom{3}) together with the above discussion that ``inflates'' condition \eqref{E:mainm} into a condition on a $3\times 3$ matrix, whose form is suggestive, points to a generalization for $N$ points, $N\geq4,$ involving the positivity of an $N\times N$ matrix.
+Our proof would proceed by deflating the $N$-point data set to an equivalent $(N-1)$-point data set, which sets up an inductive scheme as in the Schur algorithm.
+But this results in a condition that is perhaps too unwieldy to be useful.
+We will not present this generalization here as the associated technicalities only obscure the main idea underlying this work. \end{remark}